10 Hour Yoga Sutras Immersion

 What are the Yoga Sutras?

 Samādhi Pāda: The chapter on meditative absorption.
-It answers the questions what is Yoga? and why practice Yoga?
+It answers: What is Yoga?
+Why practice it?
 It breaks down the types of mental activities, the stages of Samādhi, the concept of devotion, the meaning of OM, the distractions of the mind, and how to overcome them.

 Sādhana Pāda: The chapter on practice.
-It outlines Kriyā Yoga, which is the solution to the Kleshas, or the mental afflictions that cause all suffering.
-It also explores Karma, Samskaras, and perhaps most notably - the 8 Limbs of Yoga.
+It outlines Kriyā Yoga as the solution to the Kleshas, or the mental afflictions that cause suffering.
+It also explores Karma, Samskaras, and the 8 Limbs of Yoga.

 Kaivalya Pāda: The chapter on liberation.
-It discusses the isolation + transcendence of the soul from the illusion of our minds, disentangling from Karma, Samskaras, and the Gunas (qualities of nature).
+It discusses the isolation + transcendence of the soul from the illusion of our minds.

 Who is this course for?

 This course is for you!
-I love teaching Yoga Philosophy in a way that is insightful for advanced practitioners and teachers, while remaining accessible for absolute beginners.
-The Yoga Sūtras are a beautiful sacred text that can open the minds and spirits of any seeker regardless of experience level.
-I hope to attract a diverse set of students for this course, so that includes you!
+I teach Yoga Philosophy in a relatable way that’s beneficial for anyone from experienced teachers to beginner students.
+The Yoga Sūtras are a beautiful sacred text that can open new doors of insight for anyone willing to engage.
+I hope to attract a diverse set of students for this course, and that includes you.

 How much does it cost?

-Course tuition is $200 and early bird pricing If you’re unable to sign up due to financial reasons, please contact me and we can discuss need-based scholarships.
+Course tuition is $200 and early bird pricing is $150 until September 15.
+If you’re unable to sign up due to financial reasons, please contact me and we can discuss need-based scholarships.